trackit/vmix-on-aws/README.md

 ```bash
 aws mediaconvert describe-endpoints
 ```
+Note the output somewhere, it's needed to run terraform.

 You need to zip the necessary files for the Lambda VOD Workflow.
 Run it on the repository root folder:
 ```bash